Online Courses

 The workload in these 4-credit online courses is comparable to those that meet face-to-face.
 Students should expect to work a minimum of 5-10 hours per week to be successful.
 This requires that you be self-disciplined, motivated, and have basic skills using a computer and a Web browser.

-All Fall and Spring courses follow the Krieger School of Arts and Sciences academic calendar.
-Fall courses run from August 28 to December 12, 2023.
-Spring courses run from January 22 to May 19, 2024.
+All Fall and Spring courses are 13 weeks long and follow the Krieger School of Arts and Sciences academic calendar.
+Fall courses start August 26, 2024.
+Spring courses start from January 22, 2025.
+For summer semester dates, please visit summer.jhu.edu.